 'Trieste Contemporanea.
 Dialogues with the Art of Central Eastern Europe' is a committee created in June 1995 with the objective of bringing out the role of Trieste as a hinge between Western Europe, the countries of Eastern Europe and the countries of the Mediterranean area for the creation in Trieste of an observatory on the contemporary situation of art and culture in Central-Eastern Europe.
 The Trieste Contemporanea Committee runs its activity through collaborations, co-productions and exchanges on an international level.
 Initiatives dedicated to visual art, music, cinema, literature, multimediality, theatre, architecture and design have been held in Trieste and abroad.

-Starting from 2003 Trieste Contemporanea proposed to a number of institutions and museums from Central-Eastern Europe the co-production of the international project "Continental Breakfast" (CB) of which, presently, the Trieste Committee is project-leader and institutions from Bulgaria, Croatia, Czech Republic, Estonia, Germany, Hungary, Italy, Macedonia, Poland, Serbia, Slovenia, and Turkey are members.
+Starting from 2003 Trieste Contemporanea proposed to a number of institutions and museums from Central-Eastern Europe the co-production of the international project "Continental Breakfast" (CB) of which, presently, the Trieste Committee is project-leader and institutions from Bulgaria, Croatia, Germany, Hungary, Italy, Poland, Serbia, Slovenia, and Turkey are members.
 The Committee is recognised as 'cultural body of regional interest' by the Autonomous Region Friuli Venezia Giulia.